Embedding of Low-Dimensional Sensory Dynamics in Recurrent Networks: Implications for the Geometry of Neural Representation: Preliminaries

-\begin{remark}[Periodic-orbit hypotheses are vacuous in our setting] In the quasiperiodic cases of Definition~\ref{def:regular_base} (irrational rotation on $S^1$ and rationally independent translations on $T^k$), the map $\phi$ has \emph{no periodic orbits}.
-Hence any hypotheses in Takens- or Hart-type embedding theorems that impose conditions on periodic orbits are satisfied vacuously here. \end{remark}
+\begin{remark}[Periodic-orbit hypotheses in quasiperiodic settings] In the quasiperiodic cases of Definition~\ref{def:regular_base}, $\phi$ has no periodic orbits.
+Hypotheses in Takens- or Hart-type embedding theorems that impose conditions on periodic orbits are therefore vacuously satisfied (automatically true because no instances exist to violate them). \end{remark}

-\begin{theorem}[Sauer--Yorke--Casdagli {\cite{SauerYorkeCasdagli1991}}] Let $\A \subset \R^{m_0}$ be a compact set with box-counting dimension $d_\A$.
-For $n > 2d_\A$, a prevalent set of smooth observation functions $\omega$ yields a delay map that is injective on $\A$. \end{theorem}

-This theorem applies to sets (not just manifolds) and uses box dimension.
-For a $k$-dimensional torus, $d_\A = k$, so $n > 2k$ suffices.
+For our purposes (smooth manifolds), Takens' theorem suffices. \citet{SauerYorkeCasdagli1991} extend the result to compact sets that need not be manifolds, using box-counting dimension (a measure of the scaling of the number of boxes needed to cover a set) in place of manifold dimension; for a $k$-torus the two coincide, giving $n > 2k$.